angryziber/picasa-gallery/README.md

   	    $ ant -Dsdk.dir=path/to/appengine-java-sdk compile

-- Use AppEngine SDK / Eclipse / IntelliJ IDEA to deploy your application.
+- Use AppEngine SDK / Eclipse / IntelliJ IDEA to upload your application.
   Details here: <http://code.google.com/appengine/docs/java/gettingstarted/uploading.html>

 P.S. the app is a standard Java Servlet-based application, so it will work without AppEngine as well.